asantosca/sred/ROADMAP.md

 **End of Roadmap v2**

-This roadmap is based on actual implementation progress as of November 6, 2025.
+This roadmap is based on actual implementation progress as of November 8, 2025.
-Current state: Milestones 1-3 complete, Milestone 4A at 90% (backend complete, frontend needed).
+Current state: Milestones 1-4A complete (auth, documents, RAG, chat all working).
-Next step: Essential frontend implementation (Phase 3) to complete MVP.
+Next step: Complete remaining frontend pages (auth, matter management) and deploy to production.